frank-britto/biosynthesis-allocation-model/README.md

 # biosynthesis-allocation-model
-Shiny app for dose-response profiling of whole-cell bacterial biosensors
+R code for dose-response profiling of whole-cell bacterial biosensors